The great man turns his back on the island.

 Email Poem |

-Analysis and Comments on Odysseus Decision
+Comments, Analysis, and Meaning on Odysseus Decision

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem Odysseus Decision here.